 – Dr Julia Sanders, a consultant midwife and member of the group which drew up the NICE guidance.

-Studies have shown that potential benefits of water birth include:
+Studies have shown that the potential benefits of water birth include:

 - Less pain and higher satisfaction with the birth experience